minio/mc/docs/minio-client-complete-guide.md

 MinIO Client (mc) provides a modern alternative to UNIX commands like ls, cat, cp, mirror, diff etc. It supports filesystems and Amazon S3 compatible cloud storage service (AWS Signature v2 and v4).

 ```
 ls        list buckets and objects
 tree      list buckets and objects in a tree format
 mb        make a bucket
 rb        remove a bucket
 cat       display object contents
 head      display first 'n' lines of an object
 pipe      stream STDIN to an object
 share     generate URL for temporary access to an object
 cp        copy objects
 mirror    synchronize objects to a remote site
 find      search for objects
 sql       run sql queries on objects
 stat      stat contents of objects
+lock      set and get object lock configuration
+retention set object retention for objects with a given prefix
 diff      list differences in object name, size, and date between buckets
 rm        remove objects
 event     manage object notifications
 watch     watch for object events
 policy    manage anonymous access to objects
 admin     manage MinIO servers
 session   manage saved sessions for cp command
 config    manage mc configuration file
 update    check for a new software update
 ```

 ## 1. Download MinIO Client